Omotola-sys/Omotola-Osibanjo/README.md

-# Omotola-Osibanjo
+# Omotola-Osibanjo Security Operations Center (SOC) analysis report
-# Socra Tech, a rapidly expanding technology solutions provider, has identified an alarming increase in suspicious network activity.
+## Socra Tech, a rapidly expanding technology solutions provider, has identified an alarming increase in suspicious network activity.
 This concerning development has raised significant red flags about potential unauthorized access, malware infections, and insider threats within their systems.
-# This report summarizes the findings of proposed security improvements and present recommendations and mitigation measures to Socra Tech.
+## This report summarizes the findings of proposed security improvements and present recommendations and mitigation measures to Socra Tech.
 # Socra Tech
 ## Security Operations Center (SOC) analysis report
 ## Prepared by: Omotola Osibanjo